AbdulShahzeb/ros-tictactoe-ur/README.md

 ```

 ## References and Acknowledgements
 We would like to acknowledge Alex Cronin, our lab demonstrator, for his feedback and guidance throughout the project's development.
-We would like to thank Lachlan Wallbridge for his help with coordinate transforms and grid detection CV.
+We would like to thank Lachlan Wallbridge from team M14-2 for his help with coordinate transforms and grid detection CV.
 We thank David Nie for the [MoveIt path planning server](https://github.com/DaviddNie/UR10e_vision_based_fruit_harvesting/blob/main/src/moveit_path_planner/src/moveit_path_planning_server.cpp) that formed the basis for the adapted implementation used in this project.